 Perimenopause and Exercise: When Movement Feels Impossible

-You used to exercise.
-Now you can't.
-Perimenopause makes movement hard.
+You used to exercise regularly.
+Now you can barely manage it.
+Perimenopause makes movement genuinely harder and this is why.

 You used to run five miles.
-You used to go to CrossFit three times a week.
-You used to take spin classes.
+You used to go to three exercise classes a week without much thought.
 You used to move your body regularly and it felt good.
 Now you're exhausted.
 The thought of exercise sounds impossible.
-You don't have the energy.
-Your body aches.
-You used to be someone who exercised and now you're someone who can barely walk to the car.
-You feel like you're failing at something that used to be easy.
-You feel weak.
-You feel different.
-You feel like your body has betrayed you.
+Your body aches in ways it didn't before.
+Your joints protest in the morning.
+You used to be someone who exercised and now you're someone who can barely manage the stairs without feeling it.
+You feel like you're failing at something that used to be effortless.
+You're not failing.
+Something real has changed.

 Exercise is not your worth